 CAP supported South Carolina Senate Bill 684 during the 2023 and 2024 legislative sessions.
-This bill, would have given private businesses the confidence to rationally invest in electric vehicle (EV) charging stations in the Palmetto State.
-The language in SB 684 would have laid the groundwork for a competitive EV charging market in South Carolina by prohibiting electric utilities from using ratepayer funds to subsidize EV charging stations.
+The language in S. 684 would have laid the groundwork for a competitive EV charging market in South Carolina by prohibiting electric utilities from using ratepayer funds to subsidize EV charging stations.
 If passed, this legislation would have still allowed electric utilities to compete in this market, but only through a separate, unregulated subsidiary that operates under the same rates, terms and conditions as any other competitor in the market.
-Unfortunately, SB 684 did not receive a hearing in the Senate Judiciary Committee and did not move forward.
+Unfortunately, S. 684 did not receive a hearing in the Senate Judiciary Committee and did not move forward.

 CAP has also been engaged in regulatory dockets before the South Carolina Public Service Commission, advocating for right-sizing the utility role in the EV charging market and for change that will open the door to private investment.
 In June of 2023 CAP submitted comments in Docket No. 2022-158-E which evaluated a Duke Energy Carolinas Electric Vehicle Supply Equipment Program in which Duke would own chargers rented to operators.
 CAP's comments raised concerns about Duke’s entrance into the competitive market through this program and the potential impacts on South Carolina ratepayers.
 This docket was closed in March of 2024 when Duke withdrew their application for the EV Supply Equipment Program.